volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 export default App;
 ```

-Note, that now we load **Users** component on-demand, just after the button is clicked.
+Note that we now load the **Users** component on-demand, right after the button is clicked.

-After doing this change, observe the way application is working now:
+After making this change, observe how the application works now:

 ![Optimized App](/img/optimized-app.gif "Optimized App")

-Next, open the developer Network tab in developer tools and see what files are loaded:
+Next, open Network Tab in Developer Tools and see what files are loaded:

 ![Optimized App Loading](/img/screenshot-2021-01-26-at-22.35.23.png "Optimized App Loading")

-Seems like we load the same files, but notice how the size of the **0.chunk.js** file reduced from 443kB to 409kB.
+It seems like we are loading the same files, but notice how the size of the **0.chunk.js** file has decreased from 443kB to 409kB.

-Do not close the developer tools and click on the button and observe how two more chunks are loaded on-demand:
+Do not close Developer Tools, click the button and watch two more chunks load on-demand:

 ![New Chunks Loaded](/img/screenshot-2021-01-26-at-22.39.54.png "New Chunks Loaded")

-The first one contains **moment** library, the second one our **Users** component.
+The first contains the **moment** library, the second our **Users** component.

-By organizing the code this way we do not force users to download everything which they may even not use.
+By organizing the code this way, we do not force users to download everything they might not even use.

-Sometimes it may not be obvious, where to use lazy loading, but a good starting point are routes:
+Sometimes it may not be obvious where to use lazy loading, but a good starting point are routes:

 ```jsx
 const Home = React.lazy(() => import("./routes/Home"));